 At Hemlington Hall Academy, all of our children are encouraged to develop social and communication skills, imagination, creativity, a thirst for knowledge and a love of reading and writing through daily English lessons.
-English lessons teach children the skills they need to make progress in Reading, Writing, Speaking and Listening and GPS (Grammar, Puntuation and Spelling), in addition to Phonics in Foundation Stage and Key Stage 1.
+English lessons teach children the skills they need to make progress in Reading, Writing, Speaking and Listening and GPS (Grammar, Punctuation and Spelling), in addition to Phonics in Foundation Stage and Key Stage 1.
 Using an engaging cross-curricular approach through our context topics, children are immersed in an environment of rich texts, adventurous vocabulary and real-life experiences to enhance the learning process.

 Reading and Phonics

-We encourage our children to read at home every day for at least ten minutes to further develop their reading skills and their love of reading.
-All children have a Home School Reading Record in which to record reading at home, and they are provided with a book bag when they start Nursery.
 We encourage parents to be involved in sharing books with their child so that we can work together to create a positive and enjoyable reading environment and encourage them to succeed.
 This includes reading to your child, listening to them read and leading by example, showing your child that you read yourself.